How to Paint Yellow Roses

-I start with basing in the basic circular shape in the size of rose I want.
+I start with basing in the basic circular shape in the size of rose I want in a darker yellow.

 I am not particular on them being perfect, just a general circular shape.